FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 ![GCP Create VM interface](images/2.png)

-You will now need to assign a static external IP address to this VM.
+Next up, assigna static IP address to the VM.
 Click Advanced options, then Networking.
 Now scroll down until you see Network interfaces and click on default to expand that section.
-In External IPv4 address select Create IP Address, give it a name then press Reserve.
+In External IPv4 address select Create IP Address, give it a name than press Reserve.

 ![GCP Create VM interface](images/3.png)